serverless-guru/sls-jest/doc/matchers/dynamodb.md

 - `tableName`: The table name where the item should be found.
 - `key`: They key of the item you are looking for
-- `retryPolicy`: A [node-retry](https://github.com/tim-kos/node-retry) options config. sls-jest will retry using the given retry policy until the test passes or all the retries are exhausted.
+- `retryPolicy`: An optional [node-retry](https://github.com/tim-kos/node-retry) options config. sls-jest will retry using the given retry policy until the test passes or all the retries are exhausted.
 This is useful in an asynchronous context.

 ## Matchers